 The original terminal designed in 1988 was less than adequate to serve the nearly one million people who now use the ferry service every year.
-The waiting and ticketing area were undersized, and the increased freight became more and more difficult for passengers to get to the boats safety.
+The waiting and ticketing areas were undersized, and the increased freight became more and more difficult for passengers to get to the boat’s safety.

 Landry/French Construction worked closely with the Casco Bay Island Transit District, the design team, the City of Portland, the Maine Department of Transportation, and several other consultants on this much-needed 4,500-SF single-story addition located at the south end of the existing terminal housing a ticket office, waiting area and support spaces.

 A portion of the existing terminal superstructure was demolished and moved to allow for the new addition.
-The new addition features a 19-ft-tall exposed steel columns, a cantilevered roof structure and large glazed curtain wall, including two oversized bi-fold doors that open the waiting room to the working waterfront.
+The new addition features 19-ft-tall exposed steel columns, a cantilevered roof structure, and a large glazed curtain wall, including two oversized bi-fold doors that open the waiting room to the working waterfront.